-The last development that I am aware of was a new strategic review of the IoJ which was commissioned in 2014, which would among other things recommend on the NGJ’s autonomy prospects, but this was only partially completed and I do not know if there has been any further review or formal decisions since then.
+The last development that I am aware of was a new strategic review of the IoJ which was commissioned in 2014, which would among other things, once again, recommend on the NGJ’s autonomy prospects, but this was only partially completed and I do not know if there has been any further review or formal decisions since I left the NGJ.
 The recent appointment of Dr Greenland, who was the NGJ’s first Executive Director, as Senior Director however suggests that the plans for autonomy for the NGJ have now been permanently shelved.
 If that is indeed the case, I believe that this would be most unfortunate, as the reasons for recommending autonomy and a specific legal statute for the NGJ in the late 1990s were sound and have not substantially changed.
 In my view, autonomy from the IoJ is still needed for the NGJ to reach its full potential and to function as a national art museum should, in keeping with international norms for the governance of such institutions.
 The National Library of Jamaica certainly appears to be thriving under its new status and statute.

 It is necessary for the public, and especially active stakeholders, to be better informed about what is taking place at the NGJ and at the very least, clarity is needed about who is in charge.
-I hope that the powers-that-be will open the channels of communication with the Jamaican art world and may be convinced that, at the very least, the existence of the NGJ needs to be defined in an amendment to the IoJ Act.
+I hope that the “powers-that-be” will open the channels of communication with the Jamaican art world and may be convinced that, at the very least, the existence of the NGJ needs to be defined in an amendment to the IoJ Act.
 And since much publicity was granted by the NGJ to the appointment of the Chief Curator, and none thus far to the appointment of the Senior Director, mixed signals are again sent about who is in charge at the NGJ itself.
 The job titles themselves, Senior Director and Chief Curator, send similar mixed messages.
 I can only hope that the reporting relationship issues between the two top positions at the NGJ were sorted out.